 Factual Reporting: HIGH

-In 2009, CBC’s Television News, Radio News and Digital News departments were merged into CBC News.
-Michael Goldbloom is the chairman and Catherine Tait is the President and Chief Executive Officer of Canadian Broadcasting Corp.
+In 2009, CBC’s Television News, Radio News, and Digital News departments merged with CBC News.
+Michael Goldbloom is the chairman, and Catherine Tait is the President and Chief Executive Officer of Canadian Broadcasting Corp.

 Funded by / Ownership

 The CBC Board previously consisted of 12 members, all appointed by the Prime Minister of Canada.
 For example, former conservative prime minister Stephen Harper was accused of appointing the board with members that were also conservative donors.
-In 2016, Brian Mitchell (who was appointed to the CBC board by then prime minister Stephen Harper in 2008) resigned to seek the presidency of the Conservative Party of Canada.
-However, recently this structure has changed, and now the non-partisan Independent Advisory Committee does “merit-based” appointments.
-According to a Globe and Mail article “A government source said the board would comprise nine ‘experts in broadcasting and digital technology, representatives of cultural sectors from across Canada,’ as well as ‘Indigenous peoples, official-language communities and youth,’ who will be charged with compiling a list of candidates whose names will be submitted to the government.”
+In 2016, Brian Mitchell (who was appointed to the CBC board by then prime minister Stephen Harper in 2008) resigned to seek the Conservative Party of Canada’s presidency.
+However, recently this structure has changed, and now the non-partisan Independent Advisory Committee makes “merit-based” appointments.
+According to a Globe and Mail article, “A government source said the board would comprise nine ‘experts in broadcasting and digital technology, representatives of cultural sectors from across Canada,’ as well as ‘Indigenous peoples, official-language communities and youth,’ who will be charged with compiling a list of candidates whose names will be submitted to the government.”

-The CBC’s main revenue comes from government funding (66%), other sources of revenue include advertising revenue (18%), subscriber fees (8%) and other sources.
+The CBC’s primary revenue comes from government funding (66%); other sources of income include advertising revenue (18%), subscriber fees (8%), and other sources.
 You can also view CBC Business Model details Here.

 Analysis / Bias

-CBS reports Canadian national news with neutral headlines such as: “The 5 most dramatic moments of the year in Ontario politics”.
-When it comes to sourcing, the CBC typically sources to other CBC articles.
-This is acceptable as CBC produces and reports its own national news.
+CBC reports Canadian national news with neutral headlines such as: “The 5 most dramatic moments of the year in Ontario politics”.
+When it comes to sourcing, the CBC typically sources other CBC articles.
+This is acceptable as CBC produces and reports its national news.

-In general, CBC’s straight news reporting is consistently low biased, factual and covers both sides of issues.
-Editorially, the opinion pages tend to be balanced with some stories slightly leaning left such as this: Doug Ford’s ‘efficiencies’ seem to be costing taxpayers an awful lot of money: Robyn Urback and right leaning: Why low-income earners should actually welcome Ontario’s reversal on rent control.
+CBC’s straight news reporting is consistently low-biased, factual, and covers both sides of issues.
+Editorially, the opinion pages tend to be balanced with some stories leaning left, such as this: Doug Ford’s ‘efficiencies’ seem to be costing taxpayers an awful lot of money: Robyn Urback and right-leaning: Why low-income earners should actually welcome Ontario’s reversal on rent control.
 Opinion pieces have also been critical of liberal Prime Minister Justin Trudeau.
-On a whole, slightly more opinion pieces favor the left.
-Further, the right leaning National Post has accused the CBC of liberal bias.
+On the whole, slightly more opinion pieces favor the left.
+Further, the right-leaning National Post has accused the CBC of liberal bias.
 Finally, a Reuters institute survey found that 68% of respondents trust their news coverage and 14% do not, ranking them #4 in trust among the major English language Canadian news providers.

-Overall, we rate CBC Left-Center Biased based on editorial positions that leans slightly left and High for factual reporting due to proper sourcing and a clean fact check record. ( 7/27/2016) Updated (M. Huitsing 12/27/2018)
+Overall, we rate CBC Left-Center Biased based on editorial positions that lean slightly left and High for factual reporting due to proper sourcing and a clean fact check record. ( 7/27/2016) Updated (M. Huitsing 03/28/2022)